 Modern SEO is a game of many elements.
-It’s a fact of life that you’ll see investment and involvement in many areas – content, to name but one.
+Most companies invest in a variety of options.
 From infographics to videos and whitepapers – and the ongoing management of them – you’ll likely see a number of different individuals involved.

 Once more, this can be avoided by clearly sitting down and identifying the stakeholders within your campaign.
 Budgets should be clear, but they should also be signposted to specific individuals.
 Flexibility is important too; SEO is constantly changing, and it’s liable to save you money if you ensure that your key areas of investment can inflate and deflate according to new trends and your ongoing results.